dlhamilton/AI-DermDiagnosis/README.md

 - Read Me Link: A clickable button or hyperlink leading to a more detailed project documentation.
 ![Project Summary Page](readme_images/screenshot_1.png)

 **Lesion Exploration** - This page provides a overview of the lesions so you can see the differances.
+This answers Business Requirement 1, 4, 5, 7.

 - Lesion Visualizer: A section that provides an overview of the lesion exploration functionality.
 - Information about Each Lesion Class: A checkbox option to display information about each lesion class, including descriptions and characteristics of different types of skin lesions.